MicrosoftLearning/MB-335-Dynamics-365-Supply-Chain-Management-Expert/Instructions/Labs/M2 Configure production prerequisites.md

 22. **Close** all pages.

-- \[!NOTE\] The message bar may appear with a message that states,
+    >**NOTE** The message bar may appear with a message that states,
-    > \"There exist no relation for operation Padding.\" The route
+    > \"There exist no relation for operation Padding."
+The route
     > contains the order of operations and the assignment of operations
     > will occur in the next steps.